getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ### Requirements for End-Users
-The QoO framework should facilitate a metric that is based on objective QoS measurements, correlated to application performance, and relatively understandable for end-users.
-This represents a middle ground between objective QoS metrics (such as throughput, packet loss {{RFC6673}}, {{RFC7680}}, delays {{RFC2681}},{{RFC7679}}, and (one-way) delay variations {{RFC3393}}) and subjective but understandable QoE metrics, such as Mean Opinion Score (MOS) {{P.800.1}} or 5-star ratings.
+The QoO framework should facilitate a metric that is based on objective QoS measurements (such as throughput, packet loss {{RFC6673}}, {{RFC7680}}, delays {{RFC2681}},{{RFC7679}}, and (one-way) delay variations {{RFC3393}}), correlated to application performance, and relatively understandable for end-users, similar to QoE metrics, such as Mean Opinion Score (MOS) {{P.800.1}}.

-If these requirements are met, an end-user can understand if a network is a likely source of impairment for what they care about: the outcomes of applications.
+If these requirements are met, QoO is a middle ground between QoS and QoE metrics and allows an end-user to understand if a network is a likely source of impairment for what they care about: the outcomes of applications.
 Examples are how quickly a web page loads, the smoothness of a video conference, or whether or not a video game has any perceptible lag.

-End-users may have individual tolerances of session quality, below which their quality of experience becomes personally unacceptable.
+End-users may have individual tolerances of session quality (i.e., the quality experienced during a single application usage period, such as a video call or gaming session), below which their quality of experience becomes personally unacceptable.
 However, it may not be feasible to capture and represent these tolerances per user as the user group scales.
 A compromise is for the QoO framework to place